 What are the main differences between Angular and React?

-What are the advantages and disadvantages of Angular?
+What are the key features of Angular?

-What are the advantages and disadvantages of React?
+What are the key features of React?

 How popular are Angular and React among developers?